Afghanistan announces ceasefire with Taliban for Eid

 However when coupled with the fatwa, the announcement does put pressure on the Taliban, Yusufzai said.

-"If it was only Ghani or the government, then the Taliban wouldn´t have cared or even answered," he said.
+"If it was only Ghani or the government, then the Taliban wouldn´t have cared," he said.

-"This time is a bit different.
-This is the clerics who are telling the Taliban only the state can announce jihad...
+"This is the clerics ...
 The Taliban cannot just say they don´t agree, they will have to come up with an answer."

-Social media users desperate for peace quickly called on the Taliban to agree to the ceasefire, though many were sceptical.
+Social media users quickly called on the insurgents to agree to the ceasefire.

-"It´s not a ceasefire if only one side observes it," said Twitter user Said Kamal Hassan.
-"You´re putting lives at risk unnecessarily."

-"The Taliban will not accept it at all," said Facebook user Qodratullah Samsoor.

 Comments